Why Are Bananas Bad Luck on Boats? (July 2026)

 Beyond Bananas: Other Maritime Superstitions to Know

-Bananas represent just one entry in the extensive catalog of maritime superstitions.
+Bananas represent just one entry in the extensive catalog of fishing superstitions.
 Understanding these traditions helps navigate boat etiquette and avoid unintentional offense.
-Fish enthusiasts should familiarize themselves with regional beliefs.
+Fishing boat enthusiasts should familiarize themselves with regional beliefs.

 Common maritime superstitions include: